Visualizing volumetric fMRI maps on surfaces

 glasserL = gifti(which('Glasser_2016.32k.L.label.gii'))

 Notice how gifti files can either contain data or surface information.
-This separation is a feature because it allows you to sample the same data to multiple surfaces so long as they use the same coordinate system.
-Here we're sampling to an inflated surface, but you could just as easily sample to a midthickness surface, spherical surface, etc.
+This separation is a feature because it allows you to sample the same data to multiple surfaces so long as they use the same indexing system.
+Here we're sampling to an inflated surface, but you could just as easily sample to a midthickness surface, flat map, etc.

 First thing we need to do is create an image and render some surfaces.